int19h/jbomohi/dict/poi'i/comments.md

 Maybe it could also be the case that I simply did still not grasp how “poi'i” works (or how it is supposed to work). :(

+## 2014-04-16T05:35:06Z — gleki (comment 1080, on definition 56443, in reply to 1078)

+Re: ???

+selpahi wrote:
+> Due to formatting mistake, here is the equivalence again:
+>
+> {poi'i} = "ckaji be lo ka ce'u goi ko'a zo'u"

+uasai i e'u do jmina lo lojbo ve ciksi JVS